ricktully/BrainWare/README.md

 - Expected a browser is open with the result of the first order

 ### Refactor Changes
+- set MVC project to sartup project
-- Converted project to ASP Core 3.1
+- Converted project to ASP Core 3.1 and took advantage of dependency injection
 - Added EF Core to take advantage of functionaity including migration tracking
 - IMplemented Unit Of WOrk / Repo pattern to keep queries within same transaction and to allow a point of implemtation for pagination